Scarygami/mirror-api/README.md

 is a simple playground implementation for a Web Application that makes use of the Mirror API.

+`auth.py`
+handles all authentication and storing of credentials when a user signs up for the demo services.
+Sets up contacts and subscriptions when the user first connects.
+Also handles disconnection by removing all contacts and subscriptions and deleting credentials when the user wants to disconnect.

+`notify.py`
+handles subscription post requests coming from the Mirror API and forwards the requests to the relevant demo services.

+`demos/*.py`
+are demo services that react to incoming notifications.

 ### Getting the code - The proper way

 1) Clone (or fork and clone) this repository